We are so not Navy Seals.

 - and lots of guns (many of which are not legal to carry by civilians) of all types and descriptions.

 The most amazing part of the museum are the true stories of courage and sacrifice.
-Everyone must respect these defenders of our freedoms at home.
+Everyone must respect these defenders of the freedoms we enjoy at home.

 We tried out on the obstacle course and washed out in under 5 seconds.
 Watch the videos (slow to download):

 Instead, we became: Team Tactical Bike Deployment.